 In recent years, as jazz became more of a specialized taste festival organizers have had to incorporate more mainstream acts in order to make the festival financially viable.
-Major jazz stars such as Wynton Marsalis and Chick Corea are now mixed with crowd-pleasers such as Seal, Earth Wind and Fire, Maceo Parker and even electro.
+Major jazz stars such as Wynton Marsalis and Chick Corea are now mixed with crowd-pleasers such as Seal, Earth Wind and Fire, Maceo Parker and Iggy Pop.

 In 2011, the Nice Jazz Festival passed under the direct management of the city of Nice and the venue was changed from the Jardins des Cimiez to the Jardin Albert I in the center of town.
 As the concerts are now easier to access, attendance records have climbed.